shashank0201/workplaceoptions/README.md

 # Workplace Options
 Python-Django based portal where an excel file contain Persons can be uploaded with four fileds.
-It enables to search a person all by its Email ID
+It enables to search a person all details by its Email ID

 ## Getting Started